 - Completed FEL-2 and a subsequent Value Engineering (“VE”) review process, led by KPS, which resulted in an updated capital cost of US$293 million for the Texas Facility.
 Final capital costs are expected to be defined during FEL-3.

 - Engaged senior UMO industry experts with operational expertise in re-refining and logistics.

 - Received indicative terms for a senior secured debt facility of US$108 million from Export Development Canada (“EDC”) and commenced due diligence relating to the Texas Facility.

-Re-refining UMO transforms it back into high quality base lubricating oil.
-For every barrel of crude oil that is refined, under 1.9 liters (½ gallon) of lubricant is produced contributing to a gross profit margin of only US $8/barrel, according to the Holly Frontier’s Q1, 2021 financial statements.
-The ReGen™ process produces 119 liters (31.5 gallons) of lubricant per barrel of UMO with a corresponding gross margin in excess of US $115/barrel, as at Nov 25, 2022.
-The difference in re-refining versus refining economics is profound.
+Re-refining UMO transforms it back into high-quality lubricating base oil.
+For every barrel of crude oil that is refined, under 1.9 liters (½ gallon) of lubricant is produced.
+The ReGen™ process produces 119 liters (31.5 gallons) of lubricant per barrel of UMO with a corresponding gross margin in excess of US $100/barrel as of June 2023, versus a corresponding 3-2-1 crack spread of ~US$35/barrel.